SICKAG/sick_line_guidance/README.md

 the sick_line_guidance driver.
 By sending specified can frames, the complete processing chain of the ros driver can be verified by comparing the actual measurement messages with the expected results.
 See https://github.com/SICKAG/sick_line_guidance/tree/master/doc/sick_canopen_simu.md for further details.

+## Turtlebot demonstration

+A demonstration of SICK line guidance with a TurtleBot robot is included in folder sick_line_guidance/turtlebotDemo.
+Please see [turtlebotDemo/README.md](turtlebotDemo/README.md) for further details.

 ## FAQ

 ### "Network is down"